Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Analysis of the continuous Euler equations with artificial diffusion

 $tr(\uuline{A}^a)$ and $tr(\uuline{A}^m)$ are the same order as the physical spectral radius, so should not change the stability requirements - up to a constant factor.
 On the other hand, $tr(\uuline{A}^c)$ is larger than the physical spectral radius by an order of $M^{\-1}$, so will require a CFL bound which decreases one order faster than the physical CFL bound in order to remain stable as $M\to0$.
 This scaling was first proven by Birken \& Meister 2005 \cite{birken_stability_2005} for the specific case of preconditioned matrix-Rusanov artificial diffusion.
 The estimate (\ref{eq:trace_growths}) also agrees with \cite{dellacherie_analysis_2010} (equation (80) with $\kappa_r=M^{\-1}$) that this restriction will hold for any scheme whose pressure diffusion converges to the convective limit as $M\to0$.
-For example, in the companion paper we will see that this is true for existing AUSM schemes that converge to this limit.\\
+For example, in the companion paper we will see that this is true for existing AUSM schemes that converge to this limit, which explains the problems encountered in \cite{matsuyama_performance_2014,kitamura_reduced_2016,chen_improved_2018}.\\

 In this section, we have used single and multiple-scale asymptotic analysis to investigate each artificial diffusion scheme at the convective and mixed convective-acoustic limits.
-We have shown how several known properties of discrete low Mach number schemes are demonstrable at the continuous level.
-This includes: the spurious forcing of the acoustic pressure $\ord{p}{1}$ by the acoustic scheme $\uuline{A}^a$; the over-damping of the acoustic pressure by the convective scheme $\uuline{A}^c$; the susceptibility to chequer-board modes on the convective pressure $\ord{p}{2}$ and instabilities on the acoustic velocity variations of the mixed scheme $\uuline{A}^m$.
-The spectral radius estimates of these diffusion matrices show that any scheme using the convective diffusion scaling will have a $\mathcalOM{2}$ CFL limit, which is well-known for preconditioned Roe fluxes, but has caused some problems with AUSM schemes with this scaling (see \cite{matsuyama_performance_2014,kitamura_reduced_2016,chen_improved_2018} discussed in the follow-up paper).
-So far we have worked in the entropy variables and the continuous setting to simplify the presentation.
-In the next section we transfer the artificial diffusion to the conservative variables, after which we can apply them to the discrete equations for a finite-volume scheme and compare to previous works.
+We have demonstrated several known properties of discrete low Mach number schemes.
+Including: the spurious forcing of the acoustic pressure $\ord{p}{1}$ by the acoustic scheme $\uuline{A}^a$; the over-damping of the acoustic pressure by the convective scheme $\uuline{A}^c$; the susceptibility to chequer-board modes on the convective pressure $\ord{p}{2}$ and instabilities on the acoustic velocity variations of the mixed scheme $\uuline{A}^m$; and the CFL limit of the convective scheme.
+So far we have worked in the entropy variables and the continuous setting to simplify the presentation, but in the next section we transfer the artificial diffusion to the conservative variables.